Placement Information for Distance/CSU Online Students

 Every degree program at Colorado State University requires a

-minimum of 3 credits in mathematics for graduation.
-The Colorado State
+minimum of 3 credits in mathematics or statistics for graduation.
+The

-University Math Placement and Challenge Exams (MPE) have been developed
+Colorado State University Math Placement and Challenge Exams (MPE)

-by the Department of Mathematics to determine a student's readiness for
+have been developed by the Department of Mathematics to determine a

 *** PLEASE CAREFULLY READ ALL OF THE INFORMATION BELOW.
 CLICK ON THE